Workshop Program

 Session: Transport Quality and “Happy Eyeballs”

-Measuring the Effects of Happy Eyeballs.
-Full Paper
+Measuring the Effects of Happy Eyeballs

-Vaibhav Bajpai (Jacobs University Bremen) and Jürgen Schönwälder (Jacobs University Bremen).
+Vaibhav Bajpai (Jacobs University Bremen) and Jürgen Schönwälder (Jacobs University Bremen)

-Giorgos Papastergiou (Simula Research Laboratory), Karl-Johan Grinnemo (Karlstad University), Anna Brunstrom (Karlstad University), David Ros (Simula Research Laboratory), Michael Tüxen (Fachhochschule Münster), Naeem Khademi (University of Oslo), and Per Hurtig (Karlstad University).
+Giorgos Papastergiou (Simula Research Laboratory), Karl-Johan Grinnemo (Karlstad University), Anna Brunstrom (Karlstad University), David Ros (Simula Research Laboratory), Michael Tüxen (Fachhochschule Münster), Naeem Khademi (University of Oslo), and Per Hurtig (Karlstad University)

-Safiqul Islam (University of Oslo) and Michael Welzl (University of Oslo).
+Safiqul Islam (University of Oslo) and Michael Welzl (University of Oslo)

 14:05